-Developing a continuous learning mentality in your Alliance Management department
+Developing a continuous learning mentality in your AM department

 A few weeks ago, we launched our 7 Best Practices for Building a Successful Alliance Management Function in the Biopharma Industry whitepaper, which features a list of best practices in the alliance management function as told by research from industry experts and alliance managers, themselves.

 One of these best practices is to develop a continuous learning mentality by building an internal alliance management community.

 Alliance managers take in various roles depending on the alliance, or the organization.
 Therefore, being an alliance manager requires a distinct set of skills.
 One of these skills is the ability to cultivate alliance management expertise internally by building a real alliance management community.

 A company that is implementing this good best practice is UCB.
 Dr. Angela Boyhan was tasked to head the Alliance Management Centre of Expertise in Slough, United Kingdom comprising of global alliance managers and a dedicated resource in charge of engaging the entire AM community.

 "We are establishing an Alliance Management Community, and have appointed a dedicated person to engage the community members across the different areas of the businesses to extend the AM knowledge & necessary skills to the entire UCB AM community."